cr-jr/cr-jr/README.md

 # CRJr 👨🏾‍💻

+> I'm in the process of migrating all of my code from GitHub to Codeberg, so I won't be on here much longer.

 ## Summary

 I'm a web developer whose focus is the web and web technologies.
 I want to bridge the simplicity of opening